SysKitTeam/docs-point/releases/data-center/syskit-point-2024-1/point-2024-1-43-release-note.md

 * **Fixed an issue** where the Anonymously Shared Sites report and Externally Shared Sites report were not updating the information (numbers) in the tile filters accurately.

-* **Fixed an issue** where global search would not work as expected on the Sites, Teams & Groups Overview screen, the Storage Metrics, and Manually Apply Policies reports, in case custom metadata columns were enabled in the column chooser.

 * **Fixed an issue** on the User Details screen where the Remove Access action would time out when selecting multiple workspaces.

-* **Fixed the issue** where background jobs were occasionally duplicated and caused delays in processing.

 * **Fixed a bug** on the Permissions Summary report that caused the Site Details Screen to time out in some environments.

+* **Fixed a bug** where users who were both admins and workspace owners were not added as Reviewers for Private Channels, nor could they be added manually.

 * **Fixed a bug** that allowed owners of inactive workspaces to keep their workspace indefinitely, even when a maximum period limit for keeping the workspace was previously set.

+* **Fixed a bug** that showed Security Groups on the Rule Preview report when using Policy Automation on All Users, Everyone, and Everyone Except External users, even though a rule was set that security groups should not be included.

+* **Fixed a bug** on the Teams & Groups reports that showed different values for the Created On date for Security Groups when compared to the values shown on the exported report.

 * **Fixed a bug** where automatically Scheduled Report e-mails did not include an Attachment.

-* **Fixed a bug** where users who were both admins and workspace owners were not added as Reviewers for Private Channels, nor could they be added manually.

 * **Fixed a bug** that caused an error when trying to send Lifecycle Management reminders.
 The following error message was displayed in the action log: `Error.
 An item with the same key has already been added.
 Key: int`

 * **Fixed a bug** that caused the following error message to appear when performing the Clean Up File Versions action on a site: `'Microsoft.SharePoint.Client.ServerException: No version with the requested ID was found.'` and `'Microsoft.SharePoint.Client.ServerException: Operation is not valid due to the current state of the object.'`

-* **Fixed a bug** that showed Security Groups on the Rule Preview report when using Policy Automation on All Users, Everyone, and Everyone Except External users, even though a rule was set that security groups should not be included.

-* **Fixed a bug** on the Teams & Groups reports that showed different values for the Created On date for Security Groups when compared to the values shown on the exported report.
+* **Fixed an issue** where global search would not work as expected on the Sites, Teams & Groups Overview screen, the Storage Metrics, and Manually Apply Policies reports, in case custom metadata columns were enabled in the column chooser.

 * **Various improvements and minor UX fixes are available**.